Stereochron Island Manifesto

 Geometries of Time

-STUDIO PROJECT: This drawing study is an attempt to sum up the major ways of picturing time over the course of human history, step by step.
-In some ways it apes the efforts of 17th-century luminaries to make vastly complex
+STUDIO PROJECT: This drawing study is an attempt to represent the major ways of picturing time over the course of human history.
+In some ways it mimics historical efforts to make vastly complex and shifting ideas and events fit into

 Geometries of Time

-STUDIO PROJECT: This drawing study is an attempt to sum up the major ways of picturing time over the course of human history, step by step.
-In some ways it apes the efforts of 17th-century luminaries to make vastly complex
+STUDIO PROJECT: This drawing study is an attempt to represent the major ways of picturing time over the course of human history.
+In some ways it mimics historical efforts to make vastly complex and shifting ideas and events fit into

 Solar palindrome